jlw-ecoevo/jlw-ecoevo.github.io/projects.md

 <summary>Click here for more info</summary>

-In one recent project, we collaborated with the Billion Oyster Project and GenSpace, a community biology laboratory also based in Sunset Park, to coordinate volunteer-led sampling and processing of a microbial metagenomic time series from waters in and around the Bush Terminal Piers Park.
+<p>In one recent project, we collaborated with the Billion Oyster Project and GenSpace,
+a community biology laboratory also based in Sunset Park, to coordinate volunteer-led sampling and processing of a microbial metagenomic time series from waters in and around the Bush Terminal Piers Park.
 Bush Terminal Park is a quiet community park